bahmutov/all-nvm/README.md

 and to run same command on a particular Node version

     sh -c '. ~/.nvm/nvm.sh && nvm exec <node version> <command>'

+## Debug

+To see verbose output from this tool, run with environment variable DEBUG set to `all`

+    DEBUG=all all ...

 ### Small print